po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 * You will not get a confirmation message.
 If the configuration is successful, it will simply return back to the command-line prompt.

-### Initialize a New Version-Controlled Project
+## Initialize a Local Repository

-* We already learned how to create a remote repository on GitHub in our first class.
-Now, let's initialize a new repository locally using the `git init` command.
+* We already learned how to create a remote repository on GitHub and clone it onto our local machine.
+This time, let's initialize a new repository locally using the `git init` command.

-* Using `git init`is an alternative way to create a repo and the results are similar to using `git clone`.
-However, unlike `git clone`, we start by creating a repo locally via the command line first.

-* Using `git init` also allows us to turn an existing project into a Git repository easily.
+* Using `git init` also allows us to turn any existing project into a Git repository easily.

 * Start by creating a new project directory named `git-init-sample` on your local machine.
+Ideally, you should have a parent directory to store all of your projects for this course.

   ```bash
   mkdir git-init-sample